cchen97/info441finalproject/README.md

-P0 | Pet Owner | As a user, I want to see a list of pets that are the same breed as mine P0 | Pet Owner | As a user, I want to upload a profile for my pet P0 | Pet Owner | As a user, I want to communicate/chat with the other pet owner who is interested in my pet P0 | Pet Owner | As a user, I want to “like”/ choose a potential mate for my pet P0 | Pet Owner | As a user, I want to be notified if someone else liked my pet and want to chat with me
+P0 | Pet Owner | As a user, I want to see a list of pets that are the same breed as mine P0 | Pet Owner | As a user, I want to upload a profile for my pet P0 | Pet Owner | As a user, I want to communicate/chat with the other pet owner who is interested in my pet P0 | Pet Owner | As a user, I want to like/choose a potential mate for my pet P0 | Pet Owner | As a user, I want to be notified if someone else liked my pet and want to chat with me

 ## Client